JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 Sapphire and ruby are :math:`\alpha` Al :subscript:`2` O :subscript:`3`, which belongs to an hexagonal crystal system.
 Due to the complexity of vibrations in the infrared red region and to the anisotropy of the permittivity, the polarized IR reflectance is sensitive to the crystal plane  and to its orientation.
-Lee et. al.. :cite:`Lee2014` measured the infrared reflectance response of sapphire and fitted a FPSQ model to the experimental observations.
+Lee et. al.. :cite:`Lee2014` measured the infrared reflectance response of sapphire and fitted an FPSQ model to the experimental observations.
 As confirmation of the correct behaviour of PDGui for the generation of crystal surfaces and for the calculation of reflectance, the FPSQ model proposed by Lee et. al. has been incorporated into the materials database of PDGui and the calculations reported in their paper have been reproduced.
-To acheive this a simple experiment file for air has been used as the dielectric medium and the FPSQ model has been incorporated into PDGui's material database.
+To achieve this, a simple experiment file for air has been used as the dielectric medium and the FPSQ model has been incorporated into PDGui's material database.
 Files with the information necessary to reproduce the results presented here are available on the PDielec GitHub in the Examples/Experiment/Sapphire directory.

 The paper of Lee et. al. :cite:`Lee2014` gives very clear descriptions of the c-plane, a-planes and r-planes of sapphire.
 This note will describe in detail how the planes have been established in PDGui.
 The c-plane is easy to set up.
-For hexagonal crystals the Miller-Bravais index is (0001) where the inverse of the three integers (hkil) represent a plane which interects the 4 axes of hexagonal crystal coordinate system.
+For hexagonal crystals the Miller-Bravais index is (hkil) which represents a plane that interects the 4 axes of hexagonal crystal coordinate system.
 By definition the third integer, i, is equal to -(h+k) and is therefore redundant but useful in elucidating the families of faces which are equivalent.
-For the c-plane the only other related surface to (0001) would be (000-1) and the Miller indices for these surface would be (001) and (00-1).
+For the c-plane the only other related surface to (0001) would be (000-1) and the Miller indices for these surfaces would be (001) and (00-1).

 The figure shows the settings in the *Single Crystal Scenario Tab*.
 The *TestDataBase.xlsx* file is being used as the materials database and the program is operating in *Thick slab mode*, so the last layer in the *Layer Editor* will be treated as a semi-infinite material.
 The *Angle of incidence* is set to 16 :superscript:`o` as specified in the paper.